sawlew/sawlew/README.md

-- 👋 Hi, I’m @sawlew
+- 👋 Hi, I’m Soliu Adeosun
 - 👀 I’m interested in Python, Django, HTML, CSS and JavaScript
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Software Engineering at ALX
-- 💞️ I’m looking to collaborate on any python project
+- 💞️ I’m looking to collaborate on any Web Development project
-- 📫 How to reach me(twitter: @sawlew)
+- 📫 How to reach me([Twitter](https://twitter.com/sawlew) | [WhatsApp](https://wa.link/7yyy03))

 <!---
 sawlew/sawlew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.